Preparing For Post-Secondary

 Click the button below to watch a video that provides tips for employers and for employees with hearing loss.
 You will also notice additional information related to working during the COVID-19 pandemic and how it affects communication.

 CHHA-NL is here to help and support you.
-From advocacy to technology, CHHA-NL has lots of information and resources to share with you on your quest through post-secondary.
+From advocacy to technology, CHHA-NL has lots of information and resources to share with you on your journey through post-secondary.
 CHHA-NL is another tool in your toolbox!